Credshields/solidity-scanner-docs/documentation/block.md

 Click on the View button to go to the Contract on the respective explorer.
 Click on the dropdown to see more details about the Contract.

 ![Scan Results](./assets/images/block/block_detailed_result.png)

+Watch the Tutorial on How to Scan a verified contract on Etherscan using SolidityScan.

+<iframe width="740" height="420" src="https://www.youtube.com/embed/2DBc8iNS9Io" title="Scan a verified contract on Etherscan using SolidityScan" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>